 I never miss visiting a Fairmont Hotel in Canada as the afternoon tea is sinfully enjoyable, namely the gourmet tower of sandwiches, scones, and pastries.
 This one was no less impressive.
 The price was a little higher than the others I’ve been to, but the tea itself was on a much larger scale, too.
 I encourage the splurge on this activity.

 Again, take time to soak up the architecture around Quebec City.
 The Old Fortified City was designated a UNESCO World Heritage Site for reasons apparent in nearly everything you lay your eyes on.

 Anne Of Green Gables

 Prince Edward Island was one of our favorite stops.
 Angie is nuts about Anne of Green Gables, so a museum tour was on our agenda.
-We went to Silver Bush, the lovely Campbell Homestead, which is filled with family treasures.
+We went to Silver Bush, the lovely Campbell Homestead and Anne of Green Gables Museum, which is filled with family treasures.
 The property includes a barn and lake, all in the pristine, picturesque countryside.
 Lucy Maud Montgomery’s niece was a tour guide at the house and will sign books if you wish.
 Lunch was included with our excursion.

 Unique Nova Scotia

 Nova Scotia is intriguing.
 We appreciated our stops at the ports of Sydney, where we did a walking tour of historic churches and Jost House, then breezed through Old Town and Halifax.
 In Sydney, my favorite thing was the incredible and big gourmet cinnamon rolls and decadent coffee from Selkie’s Neighborhood Diner and Doktor Luke’s, both at the same address.
 Sydney has colorful murals, too.